gdiggs/dotfiles/README.md

 dotfiles/install
 ```

+If running on Ubuntu, you'll need to `apt install git vim` before running the script

 ## Local Files

 Git, Bash, and SSH in this repo all support local files for machine-specific configuration.
 To use them, add a file of the type with the corresponding path: